canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 __Loading CTA Bus Data__

-This app will be using a HTTP proxy to make requests to the [http://www.ctabustracker.com/](http://www.ctabustracker.com/) API.
-The
-`ctabustracker` API is hosted at:
+This app needs to make requests to the [http://www.ctabustracker.com/](http://www.ctabustracker.com/) API.
+The `ctabustracker` API is hosted at:

 ```js